 - If you have had sight surgery correction

-Don’t forget you MUST bring both parts of your provisional licence on your first lesson and keep them with you whilst you are training.
+Don’t forget you MUST bring your provisional licence on each lesson.

 Now you set for your first lesson!